A Discrete Proof of The General Jordan-Schoenflies Theorem: Concepts Review and New Concepts

 \subsection{Triangulation and Simplicial Complexes}

 Triangulation is a type of decomposition of a continuous space.
-In other words, the space is partitioned into triangles or tetrahedra.
-A tetrahedron can be in arbitrary dimensions.
-A simplex is a tetrahedron.
+In other words, a 2D or 3D space is partitioned into triangles or tetrahedra, which are both examples of simplices.